-The Supreme Court of Canada has imposed a constitutional obligation on provincial governments to use an independent commission process to set the compensation for judicial officers, including Provincial Court judges and Court of Queen’s Bench masters in chambers.
+The Supreme Court of Canada has imposed a constitutional obligation on provincial governments to use an independent commission process to set the compensation for judicial officers, including Provincial Court judges and Court of King’s Bench masters in chambers.

 Several pieces of provincial legislation are relevant to the judicial compensation commission process:

 - Provincial Court Judges and Masters in Chambers Compensation Regulation

 - Provincial Judges and Masters in Chambers Registered and Unregistered Pension Plans